 If you can stay at the scene, you should take steps to collect other important evidence.
-As mentioned, responding police officers can create a police report for your accident.
+As mentioned, responding police officers can create a police report in Fort Worth, TX for your accident.
 This will contain much of the information you need, but you should always double up and collect this information yourself.
 Get a pad of paper or use your cell phone to take note of the following information:

 - Where the accident happened, including a nearby address, the street name, the direction of travel (e.g., southbound), the nearest cross street, the closest mile marker, and any other relevant details

 - Who was involved, including the name and contact info of all drivers, passengers, and potential witnesses

 - The insurance info for all drivers involved (make sure to share your info as well)

 - What cars were involved, including the make, model, color, and license plate number

 - The current lighting conditions

 - Where the vehicles were damaged (i.e., the rear of your car and the front of the other car)

 If you can, take pictures of the scene as well.
 Pictures and videos on your phone can be incredibly helpful for piecing together how the accident happened, where the cars settled afterwards, and who was at fault.